Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ## UX 5 PLANES
 ### Strategy Plane
 Users are people who would like to practice speed typing.
 By creating a website as a type of gaming website, they can practice while they are having fun.
-By setting a time (My note: 60s / 30s - TBC) and score, that increments by 10 rather than 1 so that they feel they achieved better (e.g. When you get 20 correct typings, it shows 200 instead of 20), users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
+By setting a time (60 seconds per game), score which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. When you get 20 correct typings, it shows 200 points instead of 20 points) and a medal depending on the score, users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
-The highest score remains during the game so that users can try to achieve more points and give them a motivation to continue the game more times.
-A name of countries is used as a text, that they type, and it comes up randomly so that different combination of texts appear on each game.
-There are 195 countries in the world*.
-Users know some countries quite well, some only little and some not at all.
+High score remains even after the game finishes, even browser is closed, so that it remains as a target and users can try to achieve more points and give them a motivation to continue the game more times.
+A name of countries is used as a text and it comes up randomly so that different combination of texts appear on each game.
+Names of countries come from **[REST Countries API](https://restcountries.eu/)** and there are 250 countries listed in the API*.
+Users may know some countries quite well, some only little and some not at all.
 In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a location on the google maps, a flag, region, capital city, population and language(s), as an additional function to the speed typing game.

-*As of 3 Jan 2021, there are 250 countries listed on **[REST Countries API](https://restcountries.eu/)** that is being used on the website*
+* *As of 3 Jan 2021*

 The main aims for this website are;

 - To give users an opportunity to practice speed typing with fun.
 In order to achieve this, the visual and functions are kept minimum.
-There is a logo, title, navebar to *Home*, *Instructions* and *Countries* on the header.
-On the main section, there is a welcome message, game instructions button, a timer (My note: 60s / 30s TBC), a letter display, input box, score board, the highest score board and a button to “Learn About The Countries In The World” page.
+There is a logo with the title, navebar to lead to *Home*, *Instructions* and *Countries* on the header.
+For the screen size 62rem / 992px, there is an alert that tells users that the game is only availabe on laptop / desktop only as a keyboard is required to play it.
+On the main section, there is a welcome message, game instructions button, a 60-second timer, a button to link to **“Let's Learn About The Countries”** page, a letter display, input box, game start button, score board, medal display, high score board.<br>
-To give users more motivation, each correct point is set to 10 instead of 1 so that they fee they’ve achieved better.
+To give users more motivation, each correct point is set to 10 instead of 1 so that they fee they achieve better.
-There are also 3 different categories at the end of the game.
-Depending on the score, they get a Gold medal, a Silver medal or a Bronze medal (My note: Scores for this TBC)
+There are also 3 different medals at the end of the game.
+Depending on the score, they get a Gold medal, a Silver medal or a Bronze medal (My note: Scores for this TBC).
+There is a secret special crown for those who achieve very high score.
+This is not written on the instructions as it is a secret item, however once you get gold medal, you get a message trying to achieve further points (currently set to 250 but TBC) and see what happens.

-- To provide basic information of countries in the world In order to achieve this, Countries API (My note: TBC) is linked with google maps and capital city, population, language and a flag are generated from API.
+- To provide basic information of countries in the world In order to achieve this, **[REST Countries API](https://restcountries.eu/)** is linked with the website and a location on the google maps, a flag, region, capital city, population and language(s) are displayed when a country is selected on the dropdown menu.

-All the functions on the tables below are minimum functions that must be implemented in the website to achieve user's and owner's goals.
+All the functions on the tables below are minimum that must be implemented in the website to achieve user's and owner's goals.

 | Opportunity                                            | Importance | Viability / Feasibility |
 | :----------------------------------------------------- | :--------: | :---------------------: |